This post may include affiliate links. Thank you for your support.

 If you love this loaded cauliflower bake, be sure to try these fan favorites!

-Overhead photo of cheesy cauliflower casserole loaded with bacon and crispy onions in a large blue baking dish with a serving spoon inserted into the casserole.
+Overhead photo of a loaded cauliflower casserole with bacon and cheese in a baking dish on a wire rack.

 Loaded Cauliflower Casserole